pysan3/Norg-Tutorial/norg_tutorial.md

 ### `core.dirman`

-This plugin manages what are called *workspaces*.
+This module manages what are called *workspaces*.

 You can define multiple workspaces at `config["core.dirman"].config.workspaces`, and open with command